jalopezg-git/jalopezg-git.github.io/about.md

   I'm Javier :wave:, a <em>HPC/low-level software engineer</em> and <em>Ph.D. in Computer Science and Technology</em> based in Madrid (Spain), passionate about C++, OS internals, and compiler design / implementation.
 </p>

+Currently, I work at [Zimperium, Inc.](https://www.zimperium.com/) as a Senior Compiler Engineer for mobile application shielding.

 Formerly, I was working in the CERN [EP/SFT](https://ep-dep-sft.web.cern.ch/) (SoFTware for experiments) group.
 Specifically, most if not all of my work in 2020&ndash;2023 was happening under the [ROOT project](https://root.cern/) umbrella.
 ROOT is an open-source data analysis framework written mostly in C++ and developed mainly at CERN.
 ROOT was designed for high-energy physics (HENP) data analysis, but it is known to be also used in other domains, e.g. astronomy, bio-informatics, finances, etc.